 Has your dog forgotten his manners or gained some holiday weight?
 If your New Year’s resolution includes making healthier choices, chances are your dog could benefit from the lifestyle change as well.
-The American Kennel Club offers the following tips on how owners can start the year off right by resolving to do more with their dogs in 2014.

 - Young and old dogs can learn new tricks.
 Start your puppy off on the right foot with a training class.
 Training classes teach basic manners and socialization needed to help both dog and owner to be a responsible member of society, not to mention that training is a great way for dogs to bond with their owners.

 - Train for competitive events.
 Agility, Obedience and Rally competitions are a fun and rewarding experience for all dogs.
 You’ll meet new people with a similar love for dogs and watch your pup grow into a well-behaved, even tempered, physically fit companion.